rakib-shahid/simpleDSboxart/README.md

 Compile
 > javac DSboxart.java

-To bring up the directory picker GUI,
+To bring up the directory picker GUI (All OS),

 Run with